 When the coinage of Hong Kong was being introduced in the 1860s several trial pieces were prepared for the range of planned denominations.

-Towards the end of the nineteenth century the price of silver fell and, amongst other effects, this stimulated a certain amount of counterfeiting.
+The fall in the price of silver towards the end of the 19th century stimulated a certain amount of counterfeiting.

 The British Trade Dollar features a dramatic standing Britannia design by George William De Saulles.